Having trouble paying for your Kaiser Permanente medical and pharmacy expenses?

 Request program information electronically: Electronic copies of program information are available by email upon request.
 Call 1-866-899-6018 to request electronic copies.
 When calling, please be prepared when to provide an email address to receive the requested information.

-Obtain program information in person: Counselors are available at the Patient Registration Department in each Kaiser Permanente medical office to provide program information and to quickly determine MFA eligibility.
+Obtain program information in person: Financial counselors are available Monday through Friday from 10 a.m. to 9 p.m.
+Mountain time and Saturday through Sunday from 8 a.m. to 6 p.m.
+MT at the Patient Registration Department in each Kaiser Permanente medical office listed below to provide program information and to quickly determine MFA eligibility.

 Request program information by U.S. postal mail: A patient can request program information by mail: